-The chip that I've used was 74LS74 - DUAL D-TYPE POSITIVE EDGE-TRIGGERED FLIP-FLOP
+The chip that I used was 74LS74 – DUAL D-TYPE POSITIVE EDGE-TRIGGERED FLIP-FLOP

-When all connections were soldered and ready, I've poured in a hot glue to hold it all in place.
-Yeah, I know, it looks nasty but worked like a charm :)
+When all connections were soldered and ready, I poured in hot glue to hold it all in place.
+Yeah, I know, it looks nasty but worked like a charm 🙂

 Here is how it looked.

-Connecting it all to R16 and Pin 34 of 6522 finished the the job.
+Connecting it all to R16 and Pin 34 of 6522 finished the job.

 To switch a kernal “RESTORE” button has to be held while booting and viola! …. and yeah, I’ve straightened that keyboard pin header later on ;>

-I've created my own layout of this handy device.
+I’ve created my layout for this handy device.